Grilled Corn Pizza

-This pizza was the result of the telephone recipe game.
+This Grilled Corn Pizza was the result of the telephone recipe game.

 Betsy and I have two friends (Hi Sean and Maeve) who recently moved from Berkeley.
 They showed up to a pizza party a few weeks ago with some odd pizza fixings including zucchini, corn, and cilantro.
 Most strangely, their planned pizza seemed to be missing a sauce.